calcmogul/controls-engineering-in-frc/README.md

 Any other results that are good for background, but are unnecessary should be included in an appendix.

 The link to the graphical introduction to Kalman filters should be replaced with something much more comprehensive.
 The graphics are nice, but there isn't much substance to promote deep understanding.
-I have a lot of notes from the course I took on Kalman filters I intend to synthesize.
+I have a lot of notes from the course I took on Kalman filters I intend to synthesize (also notes PDFs in ~/frc/state-space-guide).

 The referenced derivations for the Kalman filter could be added as an appendix since they aren't that long.
 Does referencing them help the document at all?

+Include info from ~/frc/state-space-guide/LQR-derivs.pdf for optimal control/LQR derivations and LQR phase margin proof.

 The "Implementation Steps" section needs subsections to explain how to do each or at least examples.
 A small section on kinematics and dynamics in general would be useful.
 The following state-space implementation examples are planned: